nayanamanoharan/bouquet-ui/README.md

-this is static e-commerse website for bouquet
+this is static e-commerce website for bouquet